 - A surgical excision is performed when lesions are deep under the skin.
 Stitches will likely be needed after.

 An additional common and effective skin cancer treatment is Mohs micrographic surgery in which as little of the affected tissue is removed until no cancer cells remain.
 Once removed, the tumor is taken to an onsite lab to determine if any skin cancer remains.
 This portion of the procedure often takes the longest while doctors determine the presence of cancer cells.
 If cancer cells remain, another layer of tissue is taken and examined in the lab.

 You will likely be given local anesthesia during this procedure before the tumor portion is removed.
 After the removal, the dermatologist will determine the best way for the wound to heal and either leave it open or stitch it closed.
 Mohs micrographic surgery is recommended for recently discovered BCC and SCC, or for existing growths that are aggressive or growing rapidly.
 The surgery is also recommended for some cases of melanoma.

-If you think are a candidate for surgical treatment for a skin growth and are located in Bloomington, Illinois or the surrounding areas, complete this form to discuss the matter with a dermatologist at Dermatology & Mohs Surgery Institute.
+If you think are a candidate for surgical treatment for a skin growth and are located in Bloomington, Illinois or the surrounding areas, contact us to discuss the matter with a dermatologist at Dermatology & Mohs Surgery Institute.
 Our dermatologists can provide you with the best treatment and any after-care needed.